V. Narayanan (engineer): Chairman of ISRO

 Experts who spoke to The Indian Express have said the reason Narayanan was appointed as ISRO chairman, instead of VSSC chairman S. Unnikrishnan Nair, was Narayanan's identification of errors made during Chandrayaan-2's landing attempt and fixing these in Chandrayaan-3's lander, which led to a successful landing.
 Speaking to The Hindu on his appointment, he said the number of satellites India has in orbit has to be increased from 54 to 100 within three to four years, given the country's needs.
-Narayanan has said the new Kulasekarapattinam Spaceport located in Kulasekarapattinam will be launch ready within two years, and it will be used to launch PSLV and GSLV missions.
+Narayanan has said the new SSLV Launch Complex located in Kulasekarapattinam will be launch ready within two years, and it will be used to launch SSLV missions.

 He has also said he intends to take India's share in the global space sector from 2% to 10%.
-During his tenure, some missions ISRO has lined up are the IRNSS-1K launch, the SpaDeX space docking and the Gaganyaan-1 (G1) uncrewed test flight; the agency also intends to commence the groundwork for the Bharatiya Antariksha Station, Mangalyaan 2 and its first Venus Orbiter Mission.
+During his tenure, some missions ISRO has lined up are the IRNSS-1K launch, the SpaDeX space docking and the Gaganyaan-1 (G1) uncrewed test flight; the agency also intends to commence the groundwork for the Bharatiya Antariksh Station, Mangalyaan 2 and its first Venus Orbiter Mission.
 ISRO also has government approvals for the Chandrayaan-4 and Chandrayaan-5 missions.
 The agency will launch three uncrewed Gaganyaan flights before launching a crewed mission.
 Narayanan further said ISRO is developing the NGLV to launch a space station and land on the Moon, as the NGLV is twice the height of a GSLV and carries 30 tons compared to the GSLV's 22.5 tons.
 A new launchpad is being built at the Satish Dhawan Space Centre in Sriharikota which can accommodate the NGLV rockets.
 The new launchpad will take 4 years for completion and cost 4,000 crores.
 The first stage of the NGLV will be reusable, similar to the Falcon launch vehicles developed by SpaceX.

 The two satellites of the SpaDex mission docked successfully on 16 January 2025; making India the fourth nation to execute a space docking after the USA, Russia and China.

 Awards and accolades

 Narayanan has received several accolades, including the Silver Medal from IIT Kharagpur for First Rank in MTech, the Gold Medal from the Astronautical Society of India (ASI), and the ASI Award for Rocket and Related Technologies.
 He is a Fellow of the Indian National Academy of Engineering, the Institution of Engineers (India), the Indian Cryogenic Council, and the Aeronautical Society of India.

-A.P.J Abdul Kalam award by govt of Tamilnadu on August 15th 2025.
+A. P. J. Abdul Kalam Award by the government of Tamil Nadu on 15 August 2025.
 In 2025, during its 39th Convocation Ceremony, the University of Burdwan conferred upon him the D.Sc degree in an honorary capacity.